Indianapolis Prize Award up close

 The piece by Margaret Jacobs speaks to conservation via its relationship to global interconnectivity and reflects on the need to prioritize the relationship between land and humans, and to think of the earth and all its inhabitants as our relations, not resources.

-The overall circular shape of the piece alludes to both a glove and the interconnectedness of life on earth.
+The overall circular shape of the piece alludes to both a globe and the interconnectedness of life on earth.
 The four main elements – land, wind, fire and water – along with an image of the North Star make up the visual imagery that encircles the overall object.
 The elements serve as a reminder to think of the earth and all its inhabitants as our relations, not resources that can be extracted for money or power.
-The overall concept comes from a common philosophy within the Indigenous communities and as a Haudenosaunee person.
+The overall concept comes from common philosophy within the Indigenous and as a Haudenosaunee communities.

 The North Star speaks to how stars help humans navigate through life on Earth, both practically and philosophically.
 We use them to navigate and guide our journey, we wish on them and they populate stories, globally.
 Stars remind us of the interconnectedness of life on earth and that we are one small part of the global community.